You are here:

 The pupil premium is also mentioned in the grade descriptors for leadership and management, found on pages 45 to 47 of the handbook.

 The ‘outstanding’ grade descriptors include the following:

-Governors systematically challenge senior leaders so that the effective deployment of staff and resources, including the pupil premium and special educational needs (SEN) funding, secures excellent outcomes for pupils.
+Governors systematically challenge senior leaders so that the effective deployment of staff and resources, including the pupil premium, the primary PE and sport premium, year 7 literacy and numeracy catch-up premium and special educational needs funding, secures excellent outcomes for pupils.

-Governors do not shy away from challenging leaders about variations in outcomes for pupil groups, especially between disadvantaged and other pupils.
+Governors do not shy away from challenging leaders about variations in outcomes for pupil groups and between disadvantaged and other pupils nationally.

 In the ‘good’ grade descriptors it says:

-Governors hold senior leaders stringently to account for all aspects of the school’s performance, including the use of pupil premium and SEN funding, ensuring that the skilful deployment of staff and resources delivers good or improving outcomes for pupils.
+Governors hold senior leaders stringently to account for all aspects of the school’s performance, including the use of pupil premium, the primary PE and sport premium, year 7 literacy and numeracy catch-up premium and special educational needs funding, ensuring that the skilful deployment of staff and resources delivers good or improving outcomes for pupils.